The Argument from Evolution

 Design Without a Designer

 For centuries, the design argument was considered the most intuitive case for God’s existence.
 William Paley’s famous watchmaker analogy (1802) argued that just as a watch implies a watchmaker, the complexity of living organisms implies a cosmic designer.
 Darwin’s theory demolished this reasoning.
-Natural selection - the differential survival and reproduction of organisms with favorable variations - generates complex, functional structures through an entirely undirected process.
-The human eye, the bacterial flagellum, the immune system - all can be explained by incremental, mindless steps without invoking any intelligence or foresight.
+Natural selection - the survival and reproduction of organisms with favorable variations - generates complex, functional structures through a fully undirected process.
+The human eye, the bacterial flagellum, the immune system - all can be explained by small, mindless steps without invoking intelligence or foresight.

-As Dawkins put it, biology is the study of complicated things that give the appearance of having been designed for a purpose.
+As Dawkins put it, biology is the study of complicated things that look designed for a purpose.
 Before Darwin, the appearance of design was the best argument for God.
 After Darwin, it became one of the best arguments against the need for one.
-The Argument from Biological Information, which claims that DNA’s information content requires an intelligent source, attempts to revive this design reasoning - but faces the same challenge: known evolutionary mechanisms demonstrably generate complex biological information.
+The Argument from Biological Information, which claims DNA’s information content requires an intelligent source, tries to revive this design reasoning - but faces the same challenge: known evolutionary mechanisms demonstrably generate complex biological information.

 A Process Driven by Suffering

-The evolutionary process is not just undirected - it is, by its nature, saturated with suffering.
-Natural selection operates through competition, predation, starvation, parasitism, disease, and death.
-Over 99% of all species that have ever existed are now extinct.
-Animals have endured hundreds of millions of years of pain, fear, and violent death - long before any human existed.
-The ichneumon wasp, which lays its eggs inside living caterpillars so its larvae can eat the host alive, so disturbed Darwin that he wrote he could not persuade himself that a beneficent and omnipotent God would have designedly created it.
+The evolutionary process isn’t just undirected - by its nature, it is soaked in suffering.
+Natural selection works through competition, predation, starvation, parasitism, disease, and death.
+Over 99% of all species that ever existed are now extinct.
+Animals endured hundreds of millions of years of pain, fear, and violent death long before any human existed.
+The ichneumon wasp, which lays its eggs inside living caterpillars so its larvae can eat the host alive, so disturbed Darwin that he wrote he could not believe a benevolent and all-powerful God would have deliberately created it.

-If a personal God chose evolution as his method of creation, he selected the most suffering-intensive process imaginable.
-This connects directly to the Problem of Evil - the sheer scale of animal suffering across deep time is extraordinarily difficult to reconcile with a loving, all-powerful deity.
+If a personal God chose evolution as his method of creation, he chose the most suffering-heavy process imaginable.
+This connects directly to the Problem of Evil - the sheer scale of animal suffering across deep time is extremely hard to square with a loving, all-powerful deity.

 Human Non-Uniqueness

-Many theological traditions hold that humans are fundamentally distinct from animals - created in God’s image, endowed with souls, occupying a special place in creation.
+Many theological traditions hold that humans are fundamentally different from animals - made in God’s image, given souls, holding a special place in creation.
 Evolution reveals a very different picture.
 Humans are one branch on a vast tree of life, sharing common ancestors with every other living organism.
 Our cognitive abilities, moral intuitions, emotions, and even religious impulses can be traced to evolutionary origins.
-The gap between humans and other great apes is one of degree, not kind - chimpanzees use tools, exhibit empathy, mourn their dead, and show rudimentary moral behavior.
+The gap between humans and other great apes is one of degree, not kind - chimpanzees use tools, show empathy, mourn their dead, and display rudimentary moral behavior.

-This does not disprove God, but it undermines the theological claim that humans are a special creation requiring divine intervention.
+This doesn’t disprove God, but it undermines the theological claim that humans are a special creation requiring divine intervention.
 If evolution can produce human consciousness, language, and morality through natural processes, one less phenomenon requires a supernatural explanation.

 Theistic Evolution - The Compatibility Response

-Theistic evolution is the position held by many religious scientists and theologians - including prominent figures like Francis Collins (former director of the Human Genome Project and the National Institutes of Health), Kenneth Miller (biologist and Catholic), and Pope Francis - who fully accept the scientific evidence for evolution while maintaining that God initiated, guided, or works through the evolutionary process.
+Theistic evolution is the position held by many religious scientists and theologians - including Francis Collins (former director of the Human Genome Project and the National Institutes of Health), Kenneth Miller (biologist and Catholic), and Pope Francis - who fully accept the scientific evidence for evolution while holding that God initiated, guided, or works through the evolutionary process.

-Theistic evolution is logically coherent, and it is the primary reason our soundness score for this argument is 75 rather than higher.
-The scientific evidence for evolution is overwhelming, but science cannot determine whether a God is operating behind or through natural processes.
-If God acts through natural laws rather than against them, his involvement would be empirically undetectable - which means evolution alone cannot rule him out.
+Theistic evolution is logically coherent, and it’s the main reason our soundness score is 75 rather than higher.
+The scientific evidence for evolution is overwhelming, but science can’t tell whether a God is operating behind or through natural processes.
+If God acts through natural laws rather than against them, his involvement would be empirically undetectable - which means evolution alone can’t rule him out.

 However, theistic evolution faces its own challenges.
-If God guided evolution, he guided a process that required billions of years of animal suffering, mass extinction events that wiped out the majority of all species, parasites that eat children’s eyes from the inside, and genetic diseases that cause immense pain.
-The theistic evolutionist must explain why an omnipotent being chose this particular path when, by definition, he could have achieved any outcome instantaneously and painlessly.
+If God guided evolution, he guided a process that required billions of years of animal suffering, mass extinction events that wiped out most species, parasites that eat children’s eyes from the inside, and genetic diseases that cause immense pain.
+The theistic evolutionist must explain why an all-powerful being chose this particular path when, by definition, he could have achieved any outcome instantly and painlessly.

 Key Objections to the Anti-God Interpretation